dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 At this point, your system is now bootable with the need for the USB installer.
 You now have a 90% working Hackintosh and quite frankly could go on without the next few steps.

 ## Remaining 9.99% Post-Installation
 Great choice!
 Why not since you've already come all this way.
-All that is left is to get Touchscreen working, perfect Power Management and install 3rd party applications to enhance the Audio, Touchpad and Thermal Throttling.
+All that is left is to get a perfect Power Management going on, activate Touchscreen and install third-party applications to enhance Audio, Touchpad gestures and Thermal Throttling.

+### Enhanced Power Management
+Most BIOS come with an option to set a feature called CFG-Lock (read more about it [here](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#what-is-cfg-lock)).
+This feature allows an operating system gain more control over the system's power management. macOS needs such control to effect more stringent power management on your system.

+`Warning` This step can potentially brick your system.
+Make sure to read through this next part thoroughly before clicking on any link or downloading any software!

+`Disclaimer!` I am not responsible for any damages to your system, just as the original authors were not when my system froze.
+If you downloaded the wrong version and your keyboard doesn't work: turn off your computer, take out the battery, hold down the power button for 20+ secs, reinstall the battery and turn your system on again

+Unfortunately, Lenovo has sealed this feature away.
+Luckily, this [guide](https://www.reddit.com/r/hackintosh/comments/hz2rtm/cfg_lockunlocking_alternative_method/) can help you get started.
+Use this version of [RU](https://ruexe.blogspot.com/2019/11/ru-5240370-beta.html) as other versions may not work with your keyboard.

+If all goes well, you